-You should always be able to find something where you can skew the reward risk relationship so greatly in your favour, that you can take a variety of small investments with great reward risk opportunities, that gives you minimum draw down pain, and maximum upside opportunities.
+You should always be able to find something where you can skew the reward-risk relationship so greatly in your favor, that you can take a variety of small investments with great reward-risk opportunities, that gives you minimum drawdown pain, and maximum upside opportunities.

 Do you want to learn more?

 Click on the link below to access the Top 100 Trading Rules of all time.

 These trading rules are personally handpicked by me and include the biggest names in trading, like Jesse Livermore, Paul Tudor Jones, and Ed Seykota.